-Range update
+Range updates

-So far, we have implemented data structures that support range queries and modifications of single values.
-Let us now consider a reverse situation, where we should update ranges and retrieve single values.
-We focus on an operation that increases all elements in a range [a,b] by x.
+So far, we have implemented data structures that support range queries and updates of single values.
+Let us now consider an opposite situation, where we should update ranges and retrieve single values.
+We focus on an operation that increases all elements in a range [a, b] by x.

 Surprisingly, we can use the data structures presented in this chapter also in this situation.
-To do this, we change the array so that each element indicates the change with respect to the previous element.
-For example, the array becomes as follows:

-The original array is the sum array of the new array.
-Thus, each element in the original array equals a sum of values in the new array.
+To do this, we build an inverse sum array for the array.
+The idea is that the original array is the sum array of the inverse sum array.
+For example, consider the following array:

+The inverse sum array for the above array is as follows:

 For example, the value 5 at position 6 in the original array corresponds to the sum 3-2+4=5.

-The benefit in using the new array is that we can update a range by changing just two elements in the array.
+The advantage of the inverse sum array is that we can update a range in the original array by changing just two elements in the inverse sum array.
 For example, if we want to increase the elements in the range 2...5 by 5, it suffices to increase the value at position 2 by 5 and decrease the value at position 6 by 5.
 The result is as follows: